Communities

 If you want, you can run and share J code online using [ATO](https://ato.pxeger.com/run?1=m70wa8FOJT3...

-south‭ wrote over 1 year ago
+south‭ wrote about 2 years ago

 If you want, you can run and share J code online using ATO.
 It even has an option to paste as a code golf post, which is what I use.
 The header provided is a super specific way to define the function exclusively in the code body, but it is necessary.
 The main purpose of the header/footer is to keep the byte count in the code body accurate.

-torres‭ wrote over 1 year ago
+torres‭ wrote about 2 years ago

 Seems cool, but I can't get it to work.
 The input is not giving the same output that my J installation does, and the output does not show up in the Code Golf clipboard copy.

-south‭ wrote over 1 year ago
+south‭ wrote about 2 years ago

 Fair enough, ATO uses J903, so I'll pull it up when I want to use a new feature since I'm too lazy to download latest.
 As for the output, I guess you could always add it.
 To each their own, tho.

-torres‭ wrote over 1 year ago
+torres‭ wrote about 2 years ago

 I hope I didn't give the wrong impression.
 I really like the ATO and I wish it would have worked.
 I'll wait for the J update.
 As to the output, it's not a dealbreaker.
 I was planning to add it manually, but then the answer didn't match.